sulemanpervez/Generative-AI-Programs/README.md

-# AI Model Repository
+# Gernerative AI Programs

 ## Overview

-Welcome to the AI Model Repository!
+Welcome to the Gernerative AI Programs!
 This open-source repository is dedicated to the development and sharing of AI models, including custom-based models.
 Feel free to copy and clone this repository to explore, contribute, and utilize the power of generative AI.

 ## Why Generative AI?